rkazakov/tea-club/README.md

 ```
 Where: MYOB Sydney Office
-When: Monday - Friday 3pm
+When: Monday - Wednesday - Friday @ 3pm
 What: Come and try new tea everyday
 ```